roots/bud/docs/components-env.md

 ## Accessing env values from within the application

-Values defined in the application `.env` file are available in app code.
+Values defined in the application `.env` file are available in modules.

 ```js
 const {APP_NAME} = window